 You will need to disclose your complete medical history to Dr Dona, including all health problems.

-You will be given the opportunity to discuss your medical history and concerns in your initial consultation, and are asked to disclose all relevant details in your “Patient Registration Form”.
+You will be given the opportunity to discuss your medical history and concerns in your initial consultation and are asked to disclose all relevant details in your “Patient Registration Form”.

 The type and severity of your asymmetry will dictate which corrective procedure is best suited for you.
-All reconstructive procedures that can be performed are designed to enhance your shape and create balance….helping to boost your self-image and confidence.

 After breast asymmetry surgery, most patients go home the same day.
 Some opt for an overnight stay.